-The Company's operations depend on uninterrupted supply of key consumables, equipment and components.
-The Company's Kyrgyz operations are limited with respect to alternative suppliers of fuel, and any disruption at supplier facilities could result in curtailment or suspension of operations.
+The Company's operations depend on uninterrupted supply of key consumables, equipment and components, which may be impacted by matters outside of the Company's control or ability to mitigate.
+These conditions may include global events such as the COVID-19 pandemic which may our operations globally, and local events affecting a specific operations.
+For example, the Company's Kyrgyz Republic operations are limited with respect to alternative suppliers of fuel, and any disruption at supplier facilities could result in curtailment or suspension of operations.
 In addition, major equipment and components and certain key consumables are imported.
 Recent and potential future economic sanctions imposed on Russia by the U.S. and European Union in 2014 and 2016, may impact delivery of goods and services to the Kumtor Mine operation.
 The accession of the Kyrgyz Republic to the Eurasian Economic Union may also impact the Kumtor Mine supply chains.
 Any disruption in the transportation of or restriction in the flow of these goods or the imposition of customs clearance requirements may result in production delays.